FrancescoDiSalesGithub/SimpleVirusWriting/README.md

 All these virus are written for the linux enviroment.

+# How to compile

+For each project just run:
+`make -f makefile`

 # Donation

 If you want to support me donate monero coins at: